 Most electric vehicles need several kW of power, which is lower than most electric heaters.
 A few models like Tesla require 10 or 20kW home systems, due to their double onboard chargers, but higher power outputs are extremely rare.
 For someone who’s considering an electric car, a home charging system of 7.7 kW (32A at 240VAC) or more will be enough.
 In Europe, on the other hand, your best setup is a three-phase installation at 11 or 22kW, as much popular Renault ZOE charges on three-phase power.

 As a comparison, a standard electric heater draws 10kW, while water heaters use about 4.5kW.
 An electric vehicle power draw is limited either by the EV supply equipment or the onboard charger.
-Higher power draws mean greater home charging speeds, and although an electric car charging can draw a significant amount of energy, the charging cost is still lower than the cost of fuelling a comparable petrol car.
+Higher power draws mean greater home charging speeds.
+Although an electric car charging can draw a significant amount of energy, the charging cost is still lower than the cost of fuelling a comparable petrol car.

 Our transition to all-electric transportation will require substantial investments in R&D, expansion of vehicle charging infrastructure and unification and legislation of installing charge points in new residential developments.
-A problem with unpredictable energy demands caused by charging EVs could be solved by using their batteries for powering the grid in consumption peeks, a concept that might work hand-in-hand with renewables.
+A problem with unpredictable energy demands caused by charging EVs could be solved by using their batteries for powering the grid in consumption peeks.
+This concept might work hand-in-hand with renewables.